asalamon74/pktriggercord/pentax_scsi_protocol.md

 ### 2.4 Read Result

-To retrieve the result data of the command we sent earlier, this SCSI command will be used, the `TT` code is `0x49`.
-The SCSI command will be send via `scsi_read()`, and the attached buffer will be the result data.
-The command format is following,
+To retrieve the result data of the command we sent earlier, this `SCSI command` will be used, the `TT` code is `0x49`.
+The `SCSI command` will be send via `scsi_read()`, and the associated buffer will be the result data.
+The `SCSI command` format is:

 ```Javascript
 [F0 49 X0 X1 L0 L1 00 00]